 For example, in my case it’s at “whirlybirdphoto.com/home” (outlined in green in the image above).
 It’s treating the home page as a separate page.

 To set the “Home” page we designed as the front page of our website, I’ll return to the WordPress admin area by clicking the WordPress logo in the upper left corner of the Block Editor (red arrow in the image above).

 Then, using the main navigation, I’ll go to Settings>Reading (red arrow in the image above).

 At the very top you’ll see it says “Your homepage displays” followed by two radio buttons.
 Select the “A static page” option (outlined in green in the above photo).

 Two dropdowns will now appear.
 For “Homepage,” select the page you just created for your home page (red arrow in the image above).
 You do not need to select the “Posts” page right now.
 Click “Save changes” (yellow arrow).

 Now, when you type just your main URL – like WhirlyBirdPhoto.com – your home page design will pop up.

 That’s it for this tutorial!
-Don’t forget to check out my full WordPress 6.0 for Non-Coders course to go from a beginner to pro in web design.
+Don’t forget to check out my full WordPress Simplified: How to Build Powerful Websites course to go from a beginner to pro in WordPress and web design.